-After receiving a BA in Communication from the University of Pittsburgh, I was cast in a tour of “Casper, the Musical,” starring Chita Rivera.
-At the close of the tour, I settled in New York City to pursue a full-time acting career.
-Within the first three years of my move, I was cast regionally as Carrie in “Carousel,” Pitti-Sing in “The Mikado,” and Lois in “Kiss Me, Kate.”
+After receiving a BA in Communication from the University of Pittsburgh, Zakiya was cast in a tour of “Casper, the Musical,” starring Chita Rivera.
+At the close of the tour, she settled in New York City to pursue a full-time acting career.
+Within the first three years of her move, she was cast regionally as Carrie in “Carousel,” Pitti-Sing in “The Mikado,” and Lois in “Kiss Me, Kate.”

-Amid the success of “Americana,” I took a two and a half year hiatus from performing to focus on traveling and singing with my church choir.
-But the stage was not to be denied and I soon began auditioning again – this time without an agent!
-In fact, I booked my first Broadway show – “The Little Mermaid” – from an open call!
+Amid the success of “Americana,” Zakiya took a two and a half year hiatus from performing to focus on traveling around the world and singing with her church choir.
+But the stage was not to be denied and she soon began auditioning again – this time without an agent!
+In fact, she booked her first Broadway show – “The Little Mermaid” – from an open call!
 That experience opened the door to Broadway plays, leading roles, film, television, and ultimately a relocation to Los Angeles to focus exclusively on television, film and modeling.

-My experiences, along with the bedrock support of friends, family and a deep faith in God are a part of every performance I give.
-I’ve learned so much since I took my first steps on this journey and it’s thrilling to continue to grow as a singer and actress.
-It took struggling, studying, and faith to achieve my dream of performing on the world’s greatest stage – and it will take more struggling, studying and faith to continue performing on the world’s greatest stage!
-And you know what?
-I’m absolutely loving it. 🙂
+Zakiya’s experiences, along with the bedrock support of friends, family and a deep faith in God are a part of every performance she gives.
+She has learned so much since she took her first steps on this journey and it’s thrilling to see her star continue to rise.
+It took hard work, studying, and faith to achieve her dreams, and she continues to rely on these things to make her Hollywood dreams come true!